prashantmaurya/APICallTracer/README.md

   adb logcat -s Prashant
 ```

-To perform static analysis using SecFlowDroid+ we need to edit log using the editLog.py(removes time and first two lines which is not part of log).
+To perform static analysis using SecFlowDroid* we need to edit log using the editLog.py(removes time and first two lines which is not part of log).

 ```python edit_log.py <path-to-log>```